The best free apps for job seekers

 Asana App - This app is like a lifeline for me.
 Use Asana for task management in your job search (and just for work in general).
 This app keeps me incredibly organized and on top of my to-dos.
 The great thing about it is that not only can you add things and use it on your iPhone but your info will automatically be updated on their web app (www.asana.com).
 And if you input something on the web app, it goes right to your phone.
 On the go or at your desk, you’ll always have the opportunity to add something you don’t want to forget.
 That reminds me, I have about 20 things to check off…

-Evernote App – This is another one (like Asana) that can be used during the job search but also definitely once you’re in a new role and organizing your work and life.
+Evernote App – Another great free app that can be used during the job search but also definitely once you’re in a new role and organizing your work and life.
 I think the most effective way to use this app in your job search is treating it like a “catch all” for any and all information you come across on a company of interest.
 Take pictures of business cards, articles, web links, copies of emails, etc. and drop them into the app with the same tag.
 That way when you are ready to interview with the company you can use pull up that tag and see all of the information you’ve gathered.

 Dropbox App - This app makes it easy for you to have your most important job search documents (resume, cover letter, job tracking excel sheet etc.) by your side wherever you are.
 If you’re on vacation, away for the weekend, or just away from your computer, you’ll never be stuck without these documents.
 Sometimes opportunities pop up out of nowhere and it’s important to move fast.
 Dropbox has saved me many times in past jobs!